ferdunt/CodeWars/6 kyu/Simple Encryption #1/README.md

 The solution to this problem is written in JavaScript the detail about the problem is below and you can check the solution above.

-## 💬 Description 💬

-For building the encrypted string:
-Take every 2nd char from the string, then the other chars, that are not every 2nd char, and concat them as new String.

 ## 🥚 Input 🥚

 ```